 She taught me how to make souffles that would rise to the ceiling and never fall.
 How to guarantee the flakiest of buttermilk biscuits, and how to caramelize sugar without once burning my stirring hand.
 How to know by sight when a simmering compote is ready to jar into jam.

 She taught me subtler magics too: how the scent of brewing coffee wafts fastest along the pre-dawn air, when your skin still tastes of the darkness just about to break.
 How knowing the names of all the trees and flowering bushes makes the wilderness feel less wild, and when that is (and is not) the outcome you most desire.
-How the touch of a woman’s breath soft against my nape makes all my skin goosepimply, as if taken with a sudden chill, even as my insides go hot.
+How the touch of a woman’s breath soft against your nape makes you go all goosepimply, as if taken with a sudden chill, even as yer insides go hot.
 All this, she showed me.

 And I roasted her in a 48″ stainless steel convection gas range with matching hood.